louiewhitz/the-Check-in/README.md

 ### Try the live demo [here](https://the-check-in.louisawhitaker.com/)
 * Press **'Click to try!'** for quick sign in on sign-in page.

-### Inspiration
-As someone who was struck by how many elderly may have felt very alone or were forgotten during the pandemic, I felt that I should create an app that allowed users to easily communicate on a platform regarding contact with said loved one.
-As a daughter of a father suffering from Alzheimers, and all my siblings scattered, I found this app could help any family keep track of thier interaction's with a loved one in need.
-It just takes a little organization.

 ### Web App in Action:
 ![add-event](https://user-images.githubusercontent.com/99847558/214485012-db73c2dd-3dfb-4f3c-9e4b-9aaf02e5bbd9.gif)